 Needless to say, your password should be strong and unique.
 It is after all the basic thing that’s protecting your account from the world.
 Once you have one that’s not simple for people to guess, you can then opt to enable two-factor authentication, even for your business.

-With it, it adds another layer of protection for your account.
+With this, it adds another layer of protection for your account.
 Once you’ve activated it, Facebook will ask you to enter a code, should there be a login attempt from a device that’s not recognized and be alerted that there’s someone trying to login to your account.

 Check Out Page Roles And Permissions